r59q/r59q/README.md

 <hline>

 ### Currently working on
-At the moment I'm deep into test-driven development.
-As a part of this endeavour I have created a project, [ShipSimGame](https://github.com/r59q/ShipSimGame), which is a game developed using test-driven development.
+At the moment I'm working on a app, learning React-Native.
-I am particularly interested in the explorative part of development, and the challenges they pose in TDD.
+I have also begun development on a strategy game in Unity.

 ### How to reach me